CSSSR/csssr.blog/_posts/en/eight-ways-to-Improve-staff-motivation.md

 <Note>
 #### Dangers: what is the impact of a demotivated employee?

 There’s one more thing you should consider if/when facing the problem.
 The demotivated employees are often distracted, and they start distracting and frustrating those around them affecting negatively the general working atmosphere inside the team.
-If they have a client-facing position, then the problem may have a killing impact on your relationship with both the existing and potential customers.
+If they have a <span class="no-wrap">client-facing</span> position, then the problem may have a killing impact on your relationship with both the existing and potential customers.
 </Note>

 <Img imageName="man-with-butterfly" alt="man with butterfly" withBigMargin/>